baboon-king/clip-log/README.md

   - [x] support Text
   - [x] Use the shortcut keys to summon
+  - [x] Use the shortcut keys to summon and follow the mouse
   - [x] Use the shortcut keys to select (1 - 6)
   - [ ] move to Yew
   - [ ] Save to file